bhaktichopra2/Everyday-DSA/README.md

 1. 100+ DSA problems (and growing)
 2. 500+ submissions on Leetcode
 3. Solutions in Python and Java
-4. Topics include arrays, strings, linked lists, stacks, queues, recursion, sorting, hashing, and more
+4. Topics include arrays, strings, linked lists, stacks, queues, recursion, sorting, hashing, and more.